Design patterns for multitenant SaaS applications and Azure Cognitive Search

 Achieving even finer granularity

-The above design patterns to model multitenant scenarios in Azure Search assume a uniform scope where each tenant is a whole instance of an application.
+The above design patterns to model multitenant scenarios in Azure Cognitive Search assume a uniform scope where each tenant is a whole instance of an application.
 However, applications can sometimes handle many smaller scopes.

 If service-per-tenant and index-per-tenant models are not sufficiently small scopes, it is possible to model an index to achieve an even finer degree of granularity.

 To have a single index behave differently for different client endpoints, a field can be added to an index which designates a certain value for each possible client.
-Each time a client calls Azure Search to query or modify an index, the code from the client application specifies the appropriate value for that field using Azure Search's filter capability at query time.
+Each time a client calls Azure Cognitive Search to query or modify an index, the code from the client application specifies the appropriate value for that field using Azure Cognitive Search's filter capability at query time.

 This method can be used to achieve functionality of separate user accounts, separate permission levels, and even completely separate applications.